Wire Fraud and Business Email Compromise at Canadian Wealth-Management Firms

 Last updated: May 2026 · Reviewed by Mike Pearlstein, CISSP

 The costliest cyber incident at a wealth-management firm is rarely exotic.
-It is usually a redirected client transfer that started with a compromised or spoofed email.
-Here is how the attack works and how Canadian advisory firms shut it down.
+It is usually a redirected client transfer that began with a compromised or spoofed email.
+Here is exactly how the attack works, the one control that breaks it, and what a Canadian advisory firm has to do in the first hour after it happens.

 Talk to Fusion